Vonng/pigsty/docs/PARAM.md

 name: `pgbouncer_auth_query`, type: `bool`, level: `C`

-query postgres to retrieve unlisted business users?
+query postgres to retrieve unlisted business users? default value is `false`

-default value is `false`
+If enabled, pgbouncer user will be authenticated against postgres database with `SELECT username, password FROM monitor.pgbouncer_auth($1)`, otherwise, only the users in `pgbouncer_users` will be allowed to connect to pgbouncer.